Spatio-Temporal-Lab/elf/README.md

 # Elf: Erasing-based Lossless Floating-Point Compression

 ***
-elf is an erasure-based floating-point data compression algorithm with a high compression ratio.
+Elf is an erasing-based floating-point data compression algorithm with a high compression ratio.

 Developers can follow the steps below for compression testing.

+More details can be found in http://start-db.urbcomp.org/elf/

+(Please switch to the branch of ***vldb-2023*** to test the performance of VLDB paper.
+For the ***dev*** branch, we will optimize the algorithm constantly; thus, some logics may be not the same with those described in the VLDB paper.
+But the ***dev*** branch will perform much better in terms of compression ratio and compression time.)

 ## Elf feature

 - Elf can greatly increase the number of trailing zeros in XORed results, which enhances the compression ratio with a theoretical guarantee
 - Elf algorithm takes only O (1) in both time complexity and space complexity.
-- ELf adopt unique coding method for the XORed results with many trailing zeros.
+- Elf adopts an elaborated coding strategy for the XORed results with many trailing zeros.
-- The erase operation in this project is used as a preprocessing step for all XOR-based compression algorithms.
+- The erasing operation in this project can be used as a preprocessing step for all XOR-based compression algorithms.

 ## Project Structure